paolodalberto/BlockSparsityyTraning/README.md

 zeros per layer (of the 1 every 2 blocks).
 By default, we compute the variance of the volume and we remove the lowest 20%.
 If for any reasons, we are pruning an $row$, we give back the zero and search for the next ones.
 We try to avoid a complete row and column pruning.
+We sparsify and we do not channel pruning (we do not change the shape and size or any tensor)

 In principle, in 5 iterations you should be able to zero all 50%.
 But